Mile High Stakes Rules

 - $100 per person, paid in full at entry.
 One square per participant.

 - Your square stays with you all season — no mid-season changes.
+Exception: auto-assigned squares can be changed by contacting the organizer before Week 1 kickoff.

 - Pool size grows each year: Year 1: 20 players → Year 2: 25 → Year 3: 30 → Year 4+: 33